On this page:

 Passive: The claim that smoking caused lung cancers was rejected by tobacco companies.

-- It prevents ambiguity about who did the action (subjects are often missed out completely when using the passive voice)
+- It prevents ambiguity about who did the action (this is often missed out completely when using the passive voice)

 What is good about the passive voice?